 - Hats and sunglasses are not permitted indoors.

 The following items of clothing are not permitted for Bellwood clients:

-- Clothing with inappropriate wording or pictures, including anything promoting alcohol, bars, casinos or sports teams
+- Clothing with inappropriate wording or pictures, including anything promoting alcohol, bars, or casinos.

-Please note that as part of our infection control policy, upon admission, all belongings will be screened by our staff in the presence of clients.
+Please note: As part of our infection control policy, upon admission, all belongings will be screened by our staff in the presence of clients.
 Luggage and bags will be steamed and clothes may be ‘flash-dried’ if required.